gvwilson/thirdbit/src/fiction/in-heck/index.md

 the—oh.
 Thank you."

-The picture above her had been taken through willow branches, but was definitely Patient in Darkness.
+The image above her was half-filled with willow branches, but Patient in Darkness was clear behind them.
 A blinking line connected it to a white circle south of her.
-Images of other bots popped up in a circle it: some built to fly, others to crawl, others obviously intended for battle.
+Images of other bots popped up in a circle around Patient: some built to fly, others to crawl, others obviously intended for battle.

-A blue circle appeared north and west of her, then split in two unequal pieces.
+A blue circle appeared northwest of her, then split in two unequal pieces.
 One moved toward the Makers' road.
 A moment later,
-the other began heading more slowly in the opposite direction.
+the other began to move more slowly in the opposite direction.
 Pictures popped up beside them.
 The smaller circle was Dockety and Gumption—they must be looking for her!
 That meant the larger one was the Operators and Sindy on their way to Sandy Bend.